metaleap/vscode-appz/libs/cs/readme.md

 Represents the current window's state.

-`return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
+`return` ── A thenable that resolves when this call has completed at the counterparty and its `WindowState` result obtained.

 ##### Parameters